-In Year 10, students can elect to continue with their Year 9 elective courses or select new courses.
+In Year 10, students will continue with their 200-hour elective.
+They will also select another 100-hour elective.

 Some courses have no fee contribution, but others attract a fee contribution to cover the cost of materials and consumables.
 These course fees are mandatory and must be paid by students who wish to undertake these courses.
 Please take this into consideration when selecting the subjects you wish to participate in.